TheMisterFish/Fabric_OfflinePlayersReworked/README.md

 ### Fair Warning

 A lot of classes were copied from carpet as I didn't want to re-inventing the wheel.
+For this reason the mod is also not compatible with carpet.

 ## License